Roe deer: Description

-The roe deer is a relatively small deer, with a body length of 95–135 cm throughout its range, and a shoulder height of 63–67 cm, and a weight of 15–35 kg.
-Populations from Urals and northern Kazakhstan are larger on average growing to 145 cm in length and 85 cm at shoulder height, with body weights of up to 60 kg, with the populations becoming smaller again further east in the Transbaikal, Amur Oblast, and Primorsky Krai regions.
+The roe deer is a relatively small deer, with a body length of 95–135 cm throughout its range, and a shoulder height of 63–67 cm, and an average weight of 20–25 kg.
 In healthy populations, where population density is restricted by hunting or predators, bucks are slightly larger than does.
-Under other conditions, males can be similar in size to females, or slightly smaller.
+Under other conditions, males can be similar in size to females, or slightly smaller, with weights ranging from 15–35 kg.

 Bucks in good conditions develop antlers up to 20–25 cm long with two or three, rarely even four, points.
 When the male's antlers begin to regrow, they are covered in a thin layer of velvet-like fur which they shed later on after the hair's blood supply is lost.
 Males may speed up the process by rubbing their antlers on trees, so that their antlers are hard and stiff for the duels during the mating season.
 Unlike most cervids, roe deer begin regrowing antlers almost immediately after they are shed.
 In rare cases, some bucks possess only a single antler branch, the result of a genetic defect.